huggingface/blog/codeparrot.md

 ## Demos

-You can play with the models in two demos we added to 🤗 Spaces.
+You can play with the models in two demos we added to [Hugging Face Spaces](https://huggingface.co/spaces/launch).
 With the first you can quickly generate code with the model and with the second you can highlight your code with the model to spot bugs!

 - [Code Generation](https://hf.co/spaces/lvwerra/codeparrot-generation)
 - [Code Highlighting](https://hf.co/spaces/lvwerra/codeparrot-highlighting)